-Youdao, Inc. (DAO) CEO Feng Zhou on Q3 2020 Results - Earnings Call Transcript

 [Foreign Language]

 Thanks, management, for taking my questions.
 My first one is still about the competition.
-Can management give some updates on recent competitive landscape and the outlook and how does management see student acquisition cost trend to be for fourth quarter and for next year?
+Can management give some updates on recent competitive landscape and the outlook and how does management see student acquisition cost trend to be for first quarter and for next year?
 And what would be our marketing budget for 4Q and next year?
 Thank you.

 Feng Zhou

-This is Zhou Feng.
+Yes, this is Zhou Feng.
 So, first, a couple of points on the competitive landscape.
-So, I think what's obvious is the sector as a whole is growing quickly.
-Probably quicker than last year.
+So, I think what's obvious is the sector as a whole is growing quickly, yes, probably quicker than last year.
 And the sector is investing money, not earning money yet.
 So, I think players are willing to invest because two things.
-One is, parents are willing to pay for really high quality education, and so profitability in the long run is very much there.
+One is, parents are willing to pay for really high-quality education, and so profitability in the long run is very much there.
 And the second is total market size potential is huge.

 So, these two factors, they remain true.
-They're very much true in 2020 and that's why we invested in marketing in the summer and that's why I think what everyone is thinking about.
-So, we're bullish about the future.
+They're very much true in 2020, and that's why we invested in marketing in the summer and that's why I think what everyone is thinking about.
+So, we're bullish about the future, yes.
 So, that's one.

-And second is, I think we see greater concentration in 2020 compared with last year in the sense that we only have five, six main players kind of doing K-12 large courses.
-So, with the investment we made in marketing in Q3, we significantly increased our customer base I think with very competitive customer acquisition cost.
+And second is, I think, we see greater concentration in 2020 compared with last year.
+So in the sense that we only have five, six main players kind of doing K-12 large courses.
+So, with the investment we made in marketing in Q3, we significantly increased our customer base.
+So with the – I think with very competitive customer acquisition cost.
 So, this gives us better reach and more leverage.
-I don't want to comment too much on our peers.
-That's for us.
+So, yes, I don't want to comment too much on our peers.
+So that's for us.

 Thirdly, I think in terms of – in the future, Q4 and how everyone competes and how fierce the competition is, I believe, it is important to appreciate the fact that we're still in the early days.
-Early in how we create content and present it.
+So early in how we create content and present it.
 We're early in how we acquire customers.
 We're early in how we deliver and monetize the content.

-So, expect a lot of these things to change, a lot of new ways to do these things.
-We are doing performance ads to acquire new customers.
+So, we expect a lot of these things to change, a lot of new ways to do these things.
+So – and we are doing performance ads to acquire new customers.
 And we're also looking at O&O and other ways and kind of expansion on the ground in that.

-It is not a simple math question of putting money on one side and acquiring that many students.
-Our approach is to look at this as a dynamic process and innovate and focus on healthy and robust growth.
-I'll just say that very high level.
+So it is not a simple math question of putting money on one side and acquiring that many students.
+So our approach is to look at this as a dynamic process and innovate and focus on healthy and robust growth.
+So I'll just say that very high level.

-And regarding marketing, yeah, maybe Su Peng, you can talk a little bit.
-Anything else?
+And regarding marketing, yeah, maybe Su Peng, you can talk a little bit in details?

 Peng Su

-First of all, the colors for the marketing expense for the upcoming quarters, I think, first of all, we don't get any official guidance to the market, in line with [indiscernible].
+Thank you, Doctor, and Brian, for your questions.
+So first of all, the colors for the marketing expense for the upcoming quarters, I think, so first, we don't give any official guidance to the market, in line with [indiscernible] school.
 That's the first.
-But, really, what we can share is Q3 will be our biggest investment season due to the summer campaign on a full-year basis.
-Indeed, we significantly enhanced our marketing investment in the Q3 in this year, but we believe it is highly valuable for us to acquire the amount of new students with healthy unit economics.
+But yearly, we can share.
+For Q3, it will be our biggest investment season due to the summer campaign.
+So on a full-year basis, indeed, we significantly enhanced our marketing investment in the Q3 in this year, but we believe it is highly valuable for us to acquire the amount of new students with healthy unit economics.

-But because it is not one time – for the K-12 business, it's not really the one-time charge models for the K-12.
+But because it is not one-time – for the K-12 business, it's not really the one-time track model for the K-12.
 Think of the lifetime value of the K-12 students, we expect those users to be able to stay with us for a long time.
-And we estimate to cover all the sales and marketing costs with one to two times for the repurchase for our K-12 users for our product.
+And we estimate to cover the – all the sales and marketing costs with one to two times for the repurchase for our K-12 users for our product.

-So, we achieved a great outcomes through summer marketing campaigns.
-And as Dr. Zhou mentioned, the pace of enrollments increased over 400% during the Q3.
+So, we achieved a great outcome through the summer marketing campaigns.
+And as Doctor mentioned, the payroll - paced enrollments increased over 400% in the – during the Q3.
 And if you discover the growth of subjects, our math product increased over 8 times year-over-year in terms of the paid enrollments.
-So we are dedicated on the continued fast healthy growth, we think.
+So we are dedicated on the continued – our fast healthy growth, we think.
 And we will not hesitate to keep investing in our top line expansion for those projects with healthy unit economics.

-And on the other hand, we believe because our pretty unique product mix, we do not rely on the sales and marketing to expand our business.
+And on the other hand, we believe because our pretty unique product mix, and we do not rely on the sales and marketing to expand our business.
 We can also rely on our apps.
-And like Dr. Zhou mentioned, for intelligent devices, we shipped about over 250,000 units for our Dictionary Pen 2.0.
-In those users, over 70% of our dictionary users were purchased by or for our K-12 users.
-And I think that's – in the future we will deploy – discover more synergy between our intelligent devices and our online services.
+And like Dr. Zhou mentioned, for our intelligent devices, we shipped about over 250,000 units for our Dictionary Pen 2.0.
+In those users, over 70% of our Dictionary users were purchased by the or for our K-12 users.
+And I think that we can – in the future, we will deploy – discover more synergy between our intelligent devices and our online services.

-I think for the last question about student acquisition costs, I think – I just mentioned about this as well.
-The summer campaign season is [indiscernible] higher user acquisition costs due to the increasing customer demand and then the costs went down after summer season.
+So I think for the last question about student acquisition costs, I think – I just mentioned about this as well.
+The summer campaign season really was the was this higher user acquisition costs due to the increasing customer demand and also – then the costs went down after summer season.

 But during the semesters, students and parents typically will wait until the winter season or the coastal winter season to choose after school children products.
-And we also I think actively trying to use the multi customer acquisition channels to attract users, like on marketing ecommerce platform and social network.
+And we also, I think, actively trying to use the multi customer acquisition channels to attract users, like for our marketing, e-commerce platform and social network.

-I think the new paid enrollments marketing via the [indiscernible] marketing grow about several times compared to the same period of last year.
-So, we will keep close monitor about the customer acquisition cost to keep healthy growth for our whole business.
+I think the new paid enrollment marketing via the core marketing grow about several times compared with the same period of last year.
+So, we will keep close monitor about the customer acquisition cost to keep a healthy growth for our total business.
 So, I hope that answer your question.
 Thank you, Brian.

 Operator